carta/deadlock-middleware/README.md

 B --> A
 ```

-Transaction 1 locks A, transaction 2 locks B. When transaction 1 tries to lock B, it is waiting on B which is locked by transaction 2.
-When transaction 2 tries to lock A, these transactions enter a deadlock where there is no way forward.
-Both transactions are both waiting on eachother.
-The deadlock detection in the database will kill one of the two deadlocks at this point.
+Transaction 1 locks A, transaction 2 locks B. When transaction 1 tries to lock B, it waits for transaction 2 which holds the lock.
+When transaction 2 tries to lock A, these transactions enter a deadlock where both transactions are both waiting on eachother.
+The deadlock detection in the database will kill one of the two transactions at this point.

 The simple solution for the killed transaction is to simply retry.
 If transaction 2 is killed, the resulting order will be: